Information for Leaders in Training

 Evidence for verification

-Once your mentor agrees that you have finished the modules, and has signed them off in your book, it’ll be sent to our county Leadership Coordinator.
+Once your mentor agrees that you have finished the modules, and has signed them off on page 39 of your book, it?ll be sent to our county Leadership Coordinator.

 Please double-check that you have included all the necessary evidence:

 - Fully completed ?useful information? list on page 1 (update if new people take on any of the listed roles)

 - Completed ?safety and unit administration checklist? on pages 42 and 43

 - Certificates from county trainings you have attended